open-telemetry/opentelemetry.io/layouts/shortcodes/docs/languages/libraries-intro.md

 [instrumentation](/docs/concepts/instrumentation/libraries/), so that they can generate telemetry you can export to an observability back end.

-If you are instrumenting an application or service that use third-party libraries or frameworks, follow these instructions to learn how to use OTel-ready libraries and instrumentation libraries for your dependencies.
+If you are instrumenting an app or service that use third-party libraries or frameworks, follow these instructions to learn how to use natively instrumented libraries and instrumentation libraries for your dependencies.

 ## Use natively instrumented libraries